HanaAhmedMahmoud/virtual_photobooth/README.md

 **16/07/2025**
 - Started results page
 - Learnt how to use zustand and created custom hooks to save the strip type and the number of people in the booth as global variables / states

+**18/07/2025**
+- Finished the photobooth experience for solo players!
+- Photos are a little goofy (stretched), debating keeping it for the vibes or changing
+- Need to implement download and restart button (tomorrows job!)